openworm/robots/docs/index.md

 ## Expected Costs

-This can be made for $X dollars.
+This can be made for around US$150 dollars.

 ## Purchased Parts